dennisreimann/ioctocat/README.md

   * Move to where the error occurs
   * Copy the output in the console and attach it to your bug report

+### Debugging API responses

+In the Debug directory is a ruby script to check the returned JSON of the GitHub.com API.
+Authentication is optional and is done via HTTP Basic Auth in case a username and password are provided.
+Usage:

+    Debug/api.rb PATH [USERNAME] [PASSWORD]

+Example:

+    Debug/api.rb user/repos your_github_username your_password

+This scripts writes the output and additional debugging information to a log file in the Debug directory.
+Please attach the output of this script to your issues.

 ## Running the tests

 To run the (sparse) test suite, you can build/test the iOctocat Unit Tests scheme.